 - A review of ibogaine treatment from Brazil, where this substance is unregulated, showed that one-time ibogaine treatment resulted in abstinence for 5.5 months, while multiple sessions resulted in abstinence for 8.4 months.

 - Another study in Mexico analyzed ibogaine treatment for opioid addiction and found that one-third of the participants relapsed within the first month.
-Only four out of the 30 participants did not relapse after a year of a single treatment.
+Only four out of the 30 participants did not retreat after a year of a single treatment.

 After these studies, researchers believe ibogaine treatment works almost as an interruption of addiction rather than a cure.
 It’s important to note that most of these studies are on very small sample sizes that may not apply to a more significant population.